BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 Now it’s time to look at our top choices for cat litter boxes that work great from small apartments!

-1. Best Overall: Catit Regular Magic Blue Cat Litter Box
+1. Best Overall: Catit Airsift Jumbo Hooded Cat Litter Pan

-This box comes in two sizes, so no matter how small or large your kitty is they can turn around inside and choose the most comfortable position to do their business.
+Catit litter box is available in two sizes – Regular and Jumbo.
+No matter how small or large your cat is – it can turn around inside and choose the most comfortable position to do its business.

-The two different litter box measurements offered, and the rectangular shape should also work great for smaller apartments and can be placed in a corner or against one wall.
+The rectangular shape should also work great for smaller apartments and can be placed in a corner or against one wall.

-What I Wished It Had: Make sure to inspect the door so that it swings both ways effortlessly to avoid getting your kitty trapped.
+What I Wished It Had: Although the door swings open easily, some cats may think they are trapped inside.
+Make sure to inspect the door so that it swings both ways effortlessly

 2. Best Enclosed Litter Box: Pidan Igloo Cat Litter Box Dome